WojciechMatuszewski/programming-notes/general/wisdom.md

 But the truth is, **in your programming job, you must also be thinking like a businessman**.
 You will have a unique ability to understand the technical aspects of your business that others do NOT have.

-Always remember, that the **code is only a means to the end, not the other way around**.
+Always remember that the **code is only a means to the end, not the other way around**.
 Business is business, and, in the end, it does not matter what is "under the hood".
 What matters is how much money it brings – this is the money that pays your bills!

 ## Domain knowledge is more important than coding skills